nazarii-taran/contribution-chart-pixelart/README.md

 It creates empty commits using `--allow-empty` flag on a specific dates leveraging environment variables `GIT_AUTHOR_DATE` and `GIT_COMMITTER_DATE` which it will set during execution (it will actually make a copy of current env and just add these to a copy).

+It is designed for empty contribution years, so it will paint from the first Sunday of the given year until the end of the template image.
+If you already have some contributions for the specified year, the results may be different.

 ## Usage

 ```